-When encountering people who the police believe may be victims of modern slavery, NRM forms must be completed and submitted for;
+When encountering people who the police believe may be victims of modern slavery or human trafficking, Online NRM submissions must be made for;

-- all adults who are suspected victims of offences under the Modern Slavery Act 2015 and who consent to enter the NRM process;
+- all adults who are suspected or believed to be potential victims of modern slavery or human trafficking and who consent to enter the NRM process;

 - all children who are suspected as being victims (consent is not required).
 Immediate safeguarding and support for children will be provided by local authority safeguarding teams.

-Where adults who are suspected victims do not consent to becoming part of the NRM process, a Duty to Notify form must be completed and submitted to the Home Office.
+Where adults who are suspected victims do not consent to becoming part of the NRM process, a Duty to Notify submission must be made to the Home Office.
 For vulnerable adults, it may be appropriate for a social worker to make an assessment of capacity to consent to a referral.